NetJets maintained its firm first place position while Flexjet posted stronger growth by an 8.4% to 0.1% margin last year

 NetJets reigned supreme with 64% marketshare

-NetJets flew 64% of all hours recorded by fractional operators, according to the report while Flexjet notched a 14.9% share, the only companies to record double digits.
+NetJets flew 64% of all hours recorded by fractional operators, according to the report while Flexjet notched a 14.9% share, the only company to record double digits.
 Flexjet and Flight Options had a combined share of just under 20%.

 Top 2018 Fractional Operators (in hours)